algb12/UDPGeolocate/README.md

 The script only works in video mode, as it relies on UDP packets, which are transmitted peer-to-peer, hence containing the IP address of the stranger.

-What started out as a hacky Bash script for personal use, I have decided to turn into a more robust Python script and share it with the world to use!
+UDPGeolocate started off as a hacky bash script (eww), and then became a command-line utility.
+Now it is a user-friendly GUI app!

 ## Why do we need this?
-Basically, the answer is: it's a cool little thing.
-I am IN NO WAY for infiltrating the privacy of people, put considering that this information is public anyways, this script just makes it easier to make sense of this information.
+Basically, the answer is: It's a cool little thing.
+I am IN NO WAY for infiltrating the privacy of people, but considering that this information is public anyways, this script just makes it easier to make sense of this information.

 Also, the country/city of the stranger may provide for some good conversation starter, so may other, more obscure information, such as their latitude and longitude.